chaitanya-goud/test123/README.md

 ## I. INTRODUCTION

-This report presents a comprehensive analysis of the Employees System Project software implementation.
-The system consists of 5 Python modules with a total codebase of 112 lines of code.
+This report presents a comprehensive analysis of the Hospital System Project software implementation.
+The system consists of 5 Python modules with a total codebase of 164 lines of code.

 ## II.
 SYSTEM ARCHITECTURE

 ### A. Project Overview

-This Python project consists of 5 files with a total of 112 lines of code.
-The project implements 3 classes and 13 functions, following an object-oriented architecture pattern.
-Key modules include: Employee.py, FrontendManager.py, utility.py, EmployeesManager.py.
-The codebase demonstrates low complexity with straightforward implementations.
+Technical Summary:
+The Python project architecture, design, and implementation follows a modular and object-oriented design pattern, with the use of Python classes and modules for structuring the code.
+The project has 3 classes and 14 functions, each with a single responsibility.
+The classes include patient, utility, and specialization.
+The modules provide the necessary functionality for handling the data and operations on the patient, utility, and specialization objects.
+The design pattern used is a Factory Pattern with the use of abstract base classes for creating objects.
+<|im_end|>

 ### B. Module Structure

 The project is organized into the following key components:

-**1. Employee.py**
+**1. patient.py**
-- Lines of Code: 12
+- Lines of Code: 4
-- Functions: 3
+- Functions: 1
 - Classes: 1
 - Complexity: 1

-**2. FrontendManager.py**
+**2. main.py**
-- Lines of Code: 38
-- Functions: 3
-- Classes: 1
-- Complexity: 6

-**3. Main.py**
-- Lines of Code: 6
+- Lines of Code: 7
 - Functions: 0
 - Classes: 0
 - Complexity: 2

-**4. utility.py**
+**3. utility.py**
-- Lines of Code: 15
+- Lines of Code: 28
-- Functions: 1
+- Functions: 2
 - Classes: 0
-- Complexity: 6
+- Complexity: 8

-**5. EmployeesManager.py**
+**4. specialization.py**
-- Lines of Code: 41
+- Lines of Code: 54
-- Functions: 6
+- Functions: 8
 - Classes: 1
 - Complexity: 8

+**5. operations_manager.py**
+- Lines of Code: 71
+- Functions: 3
+- Classes: 1
+- Complexity: 17

 ## III.
 IMPLEMENTATION DETAILS

 ### A. Class Hierarchy

-**1. Employee**
+**1. Patient**
+- Methods: 1

+**2. Specialization**
+- Methods: 8

+**3. OperationsManager**
 - Methods: 3

-**2. FrontendManager**
-- Methods: 3

-**3. EmployeesManager**
-- Methods: 6

 ### B. Function Analysis

-- Total Functions: 13
+- Total Functions: 14
 - Documented Functions: 0 (0.0%)
-- Average Arguments per Function: 1.8
+- Average Arguments per Function: 1.6

 ## IV.
 DEPENDENCY ANALYSIS

 ### A. External Dependencies

-1. FrontendManager
+1. patient
-2. EmployeesManager
+2. specialization
-3. Employee
+3. operations_manager
 4. utility